tfabris/BlueGigaEmpeg/README.md

    channel allows track title and artist information to be displayed on the car stereo's touchscreen.

 Some modification of the empeg Car is required in order for this to work.
+The molex connector on the back of the empeg Car docking sled, which is normally used for an external AM/FM tuner module, must be converted into a digital audio interface.
 Make sure to perform all modifications listed in this document for this to work correctly.
 Follow the [Checklist](#checklist) section of this document to make sure all steps are performed.

 ###  Caveats: